 Save Shopping for the End of the Day

-There are of course shopping opportunities throughout the park.
-To save on time, limit shopping until the end of the day when the kids can browse in the Big Shop at the entrance to the park.
+There are, of course, shopping opportunities throughout the park.
+To save time, limit shopping until the end of the day when the kids can browse in the Big Shop at the entrance to the park.

 Following these Tips will Ensure Everything is Awesome!

 You may not be able to see everything in LEGOLAND when your visit is limited to one day.
 However, you can enjoy a fantastic LEGO-filled day with some planning and purposeful movement!

-Be sure to comment below to let us know about your best LEGOLAND tips below or your favorite parts of the park after your visit!
+Be sure to comment below to tell us about your best LEGOLAND tips or your favorite parts of the park after your visit!